manni8436/MS3-Project/README.md

 3. `git add .` and `git commit -m` the new requirements and Procfile files and then `git push` them to the GitHub repository.
 4. Login or Sign up to [Heroku](https://www.heroku.com/).
 5. Create a new app upon Login by clicking the "New" button in your dashboard.
 Choose a unique name and set the region to the one closest to you.
-6. From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.
+6. From the Heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.
 7. Search for your GitHub repository and connect.
-8. In the heroku dashboard for the application, click on "settings" > "Reveal Config Vars".
+8. In the Heroku dashboard for the application, click on "settings" > "Reveal Config Vars".
-9. Set the folowing config vars:
+9. Set the following config vars:

 | Key | Value |
 | ----------|--------- |